 Tip 1: Attach an elastic or string to the tiny loop on the back of the shoes so your child will be able to pull them on!

 Tip 2: Take a large sticker, slice it evenly down the middle, and affix the halves to the inside of your child’s shoes.
 That way, they’ll be less likely to mix up their left and right!

 Let me explain this one in a bit of detail.
 You may heard the following horror story: “My child’s school wants us parents to literally make their child’s bags from scratch!”
 Don’t worry, Amazon Japan got your back.
 Simply search “入園 5点のセット” (nyuu en go ten setto) and find a set of cloth bags that your child likes.
-(Just be sure to confirm what your child’s kindergarten requires.)
+(Just be sure to confirm the measurements of what your child’s kindergarten requires.)

 In case you’re wondering, here’s the role of each of those 5 bags:

 1. For the indoor shoes (the rectangle one)

 2. For the soup cup/toothbrush (the mini drawstring bag)

 3. For the bento box (the medium sized drawstring bag)

 4. For spare clothing/PE clothing (the larger drawstring bag)

 5. A matching bag large enough to fit the above (the tote bag, also used to send home artwork, etc.)